oracle/weblogic-azure/README.md

 <h3>Running the tests</h3>

 Microsoft provides template validation tests in the Git repo for [azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates/tree/master/test/template-tests).
-This project has maven configuration to run those tests against the ARM template.
+This project includes a Maven configuration to run those tests against the ARM template.
 This is useful when building the template as part of a CI/CD pipeline.

 <h4>Preconditions</h4>

-The environment running the tests must have the git repo for [Azure Quickstart Templates)[https://github.com/Azure/azure-quickstart-templates] checked out in the expected place, and the necessary powershell software installed
+The environment running the tests must have the git repo for [Azure Quickstart Templates)[https://github.com/Azure/azure-quickstart-templates] checked out in the expected place, and the necessary PowerShell software installed

-1. Make it so the environment that runs `mvn` is able to execute the powershell command.
+1. Make it so the environment that runs `mvn` is able to execute the PowerShell command.

 2. Git clone the [Azure Quickstart Templates)[https://github.com/Azure/azure-quickstart-templates] into the top level `target` directory.